ekamperi/ekamperi.github.io/_posts/2019-09-27-meaning-of-machine-learning-mathematics.md

 title:  What does it really mean for a machine to learn mathematics?
 date:   2019-09-27
 categories: math
-tags: ['machine learning', math, 'neural netowrks']
+tags: ['machine learning', math, 'neural networks']
 ---

 ### Contents